 In order to start using Compound Finance inside of your Exodus wallet, you will need to have some DAI and Ethereum inside of your Exodus wallet.
 Please ensure you have enough Ethereum in your Exodus wallet to start using Compound Finance.

-Make sure you have enabled the new Exodus navigation layout.
+Make sure you have enabled the new Exodus App navigation layout.

-Once you have some DAI you can follow these steps to start using Compound Finance:
+Once you have some DAI and ETH you can follow these steps to start using Compound Finance:

 - Open your Exodus wallet.

 - You will also need at least the minimum balance of ETH in your wallet, as well as some DAI to deposit.
 This is because DAI is an ERC20 token.

 - Click on the Compound Finance symbol at the top of the application ( the new navigation layout will need to be enabled to see this button).